ershiwo/wsl-blog-zhcn-translation/README.md

 # wsl-blog-zhcn-translation
-Traslate the wsl team's blog on MSDN into Chinese
+Traslate the wsl team's blog on MSDN into Chinese.